List of historical acts of tax resistance: Mass resistance in Jiangnan, 1853

 In Qingpu, China, numerous uprisings and organized tax resistance took place around 1853, some led by Zhou Lichun.
 Zhou had been a precinct land tax collector, but rebelled when the local magistrate began trying to extort taxes that were unjustified by law.
 He organized landowners in twenty precincts to boycott taxes, and successfully resisted government reprisals.
 In other actions that year, thousands of Nanjui County taxpayers attacked government offices and made attempts on the life of the magistrate, three granary clerks were boiled alive by enraged taxpayers, and Huating County residents burned the boats of mercenaries who were helping a magistrate collect taxes.

+Eureka Rebellion, 1851–1854

 Ghana, 1854

 Residents of the Gold Coast resisted the introduction of a poll tax by rebelling against the colonial government in 1854.
 The rebellion was eventually suppressed by the colonial government, which continued to levy the poll tax.

 License Tax resistance in Australia, 1854

 Miners in Australia met at a "monster meeting" in Castlemaine to launch an organized refusal to pay a mining license tax.